Coraline13/CTFs/README.md

-# CTF
+# CTF writeups

-A collection of all of the CTF challenges I have written for CTFs
+A collection of all of the CTF challenges I've participated to.